robertdj/r-dockerfiles/README.md

 (This approach does not seem to work with automatic builds on Docker Hub, so I push selected images manually 😰)

-# `whoami`

-When this repo began, all images started R as a normal/non-privileged user.
-This is in accordance with the [best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#user).
-However, these best practices also recommend not to change users too often, which I did.

-My current approach is that a user `shiny` is still available in all R images, but no images swich to `shiny`.
-Instead, each image is considered a starting image -- use it in the `FROM` line of a Dockerfile and then swtich to `shiny` with `USER shiny` in the end.

 # Deps

 Contains the runtime dependencies for R.